 Ventilation and domes are needed to keep humidity for the seedlings and also to create a good environment with airflow.
 Once again, both of these are needed to keep damping off at bay.
 When the seedlings have emerged from the soil, keep them covered with a dome, giving seedlings the humidity they need to continue growing.
 Even though the seeds need humidity, they also need good air circulation and ventilation.
 Once a day, remove the dome to make sure the plants are moist and haven't dried out.
 Leave the dome off for a bit to give them some air.
 Remember, plants are living, breathing things and need oxygen just like we do.
 Some even suggest using a fan to increase air circulation and to help with preventing damping off.

 Grow lights are used after the seedlings sprout and start to grow.
 The new plants will need 12 to 16 hours of light a day.
 Plants get a lot of nutrients from light (photosynthesis)and it is essential to their health.
 Even if you have a south-facing window that gets plenty of light, there is normally not 12 to 16 hours of daylight in the winter months when seed starting begins.
 There are lights and light carts specifically designed for growing.
 Our Grow Light Carts come in 4 different sizes and let you save space while vertically growing multiple trays of seeds at one time.
-The Mini-Greenhouse Grow Kit with Light Stand includes the tray, dome with ventilation, light, and light stand for when the plants get too tall for the dome and still need to be inside before transplanting.
+The Growlight Garden is great for growing right on the kitchen counter and includes two SunBlaster 6400K T5HO fluorescent tubes in a curved reflective hood that floods the growing area in full spectrum light, four reusable segmented trays for planting, a reservoir stand, and wick sheet for easy self-watering.